 - Appearance of lumps under the skin on the chest

-If you suspect these symptoms, consult your doctor.
+If you experience these symptoms, consult your doctor.